yahyatamim/Advanced-Timer-V2/configuration-portal-spec.md

 - Real-time behavior.
 - Safety-first operation.

-## 12. Acceptance Criteria
+## 16. Acceptance Criteria

 Portal implementation is contract-compliant when all are true:
 - No-code, parameter-only configuration flow exists.
-- Mobile-first UX and top-fixed runtime header are implemented.
+- LogicCard UI is a fixed, firmware-ordered list.
+- Each card exposes the five required sections.
+- Live State is read-only and kernel-authoritative.
-- Analytical per-card timing preview is isolated from runtime engine.
+- Per-card timing diagram is analytical/static, not simulated.
 - Step/breakpoint behavior is card-atomic and deterministic.
-- Simulation masking/forcing is real-time and clearly indicated.
+- Test masking/forcing is real-time and clearly indicated.
+- State model separation (physical/logical/effective/final) is explicit.
 - Dual-core boundary rules are enforced.
 - Staged vs active configuration workflow is explicit and safe.
-- Runtime visualization is read-only and non-intrusive.